alexware/design-patterns-swift/README.md

 [Composite]() </br>

 👨🏼‍🎓 Non-GOF </br>
-> Design patterns that are not described in GOF book.
+> Design patterns that are not described in the GOF book.

 [Dependency Injection]() </br>
 [Object Pool]() </br>